- Kalah

 Winning

 The game ends when one player has collected 82 or more stones.
-Professional Togyz Kumalak matches can last 2-3 hours.
+Serious games can take time because long routes, even captures and tuzdyk timing must be calculated carefully.

 National treasure